Fr. 70.00

 Read more

-This book assesses landmark empirical studies, state capture concerns, corruption, and fraud in South Africa's public sector and thereby reflect on issues of accountability and ethics as cornerstones of governance.
+This book assesses landmark empirical studies and court cases of state capture, corruption, and fraud in South Africa's public sector.

 List of contents